bit-broker/website/content/en/docs/coordinator/user.md

 {{% /alert %}}

 {{% alert color="info" %}}
-Demoting a user has no impact on any policy keys which they maybe holding for the [Consumer API](/docs/consumer/).
+Demoting a user has no impact on any policy keys which they may be holding for the [Consumer API](/docs/consumer/).
 {{% /alert %}}

 {{% alert color="warning" %}}